Exolum Pipeline System: Privatisation

 In May 2012 the Government of the United Kingdom announced plans to sell all or part of the GPSS and legislation to enable it to do so was included in the Energy Act 2013.
 On 20 March 2015, the GPSS was acquired by Spanish oil network operator CLH for £82 million.
 The MoD also signed a contract with CLH for the military to continue to be supplied with fuel via the GPSS.
 It was stated that over the next ten years the MoD would pay £237 million for the use of the system.
 The MoD had previously paid nothing for the use of the GPSS and also gained from the surplus of income over expenditure that OPA used to generate from running the GPSS.
-Not having to pay operating costs and other savings were estimated to lead to net savings for the MoD of around £500 million over the 10 period.
+Not having to pay operating costs and other savings were estimated to lead to net savings for the MoD of around £500 million over the 10 year period.

 The sale did not include the six coastal Oil Fuel Depots owned by the MoD, which continued to be operated and maintained by the residual OPA.

 Following its acquisition by CLH (later rebranded to Exolum), the GPSS was renamed in 2015 to the CLH Pipeline System, and then in 2021 to the Exolum Pipeline System.